EndPointCorp/end-point-blog/2023/03/getting-started-with-java-using-vscode.md

 ### Step 2: Install the extension pack

-Open Visual Studio Code and click on the extensions icon in the left sidebar.
-A screenshot of this icon is displayed below:
+Open Visual Studio Code and click on the extensions icon in the left sidebar, which looks like this:

 ![Three boxes stacked in an L shape, with a fourth box above and to the right of the empty space.](/blog/2023/03/getting-started-with-java-using-vscode/vscode-extensions-icon.png)